MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

 ## Prerequisites

-- Currently, this feature only supports web services published through [Azure Machine Learning Classic](https://studio.azureml.net) and **batch** pipelines deployed through the methods [described here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-and-where?tabs=azcli).
+- Currently, this feature only supports web services published through [Azure Machine Learning Classic](https://studio.azureml.net) and batch pipelines deployed through the methods described in [Deploy models with Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/how-to-deploy-and-where?tabs=azcli).

-- You need an Azure Data Lake Storage Gen2 storage account associated with your Azure Studio instance to use this feature.
+- You need an Azure Data Lake Gen2 storage account associated with your Azure Studio instance to use this feature.
 For more information, see [Create an Azure Data Lake Storage Gen2 storage account](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-quickstart-create-account)

 ## Add a new workflow

-1. Go to **Intelligence** > **Custom Models** and select **New Workflow**.
+1. Go to **Intelligence** > **Custom models** and select **New workflow**.

 1. Give your custom model a recognizable name in the **Name** field.